agrueneberg/Sessel/README.md

 Installation
 ------------

 Sessel is designed to be replicated or pushed into any existing CouchDB database.
-Therefore, there is more than one way to install it.
+There is more than one way to install it.

 ### Install Sessel using replication